Real Experience at Dayone Jiangnan Station in Korea | A Complete Record from the Consultation to the Aftercare

 5.1 Pre-treatment preparations

-After deciding to undergo gold radiofrequency microneedling, the nurse carefully cleaned my face and then applied a local anesthetic ointment, covering it with a protective film.
-We waited for about 30 minutes for the anesthetic to take full effect.
-During this time, the nurse explained the treatment process, what I could expect during the procedure, and post-treatment precautions, and also confirmed again that I had no history of anesthetic allergies.
+After deciding to undergo gold radiofrequency microneedling, the nurse carefully cleaned my face and then applied a local anesthetic ointment, covering it with a bandage.
+We waited for about 30 minutes for the anesthetic to take effect.
+During this time, the nurse explained the treatment process, what I could expect during the procedure, and what precautions to take afterward, and also confirmed again that I had no history of anesthetic allergies.

 5.2 The treatment itself

 Once the anesthetic took effect, Director Jin personally performed the treatment, which lasted about 40 minutes.
 The T-zone and forehead felt a bit stinging, while the cheeks were relatively less affected.
-Director Jin adjusted the intensity of the treatment according to my feedback in different areas, asking how each region felt.
-After the treatment, I immediately applied a cold compress mask for about 15 minutes; when I left, my face was slightly red.
+Director Jin adjusted the energy levels for different areas as needed, asking me how each area felt and making adjustments accordingly.
+Immediately after the treatment, I applied a cold compress mask for about 15 minutes; when I left, my face was slightly red.

 5.3 Post-treatment recovery